 5.1-magnitude quake hits North Carolina; no damage reported

-NORTH Carolina, United States (AP) — The most powerful earthquake to hit North Carolina in more than 100 years shook much of the state early yesterday, rattling homes, businesses and residents.
+SPARTA, North Carolina (AP) — Officials say an earthquake — the strongest in more than 100 years — shook much of North Carolina early Sunday, rattling homes, buildings and residents.

 The National Weather Service in Greenville said the 5.1-magnitude temblor struck at 8:07 am, following a much smaller quake several hours earlier.